Election Access Observation Toolkit

 - Detailed checklists for long- and short-term observations and guidance on how to contextualize to national laws and policies;

 - An illustrative list of disability-inclusive questions that could be added to the observation checklists of mainstream observers; and

 - An extensive appendix of resources, such as observer reports from election access observations.

 Case studies demonstrating good practices from around the world are highlighted throughout the toolkit.
-The publication is currently available in English and will be translated into Arabic, Dari, Myanmar, Pashtu, Spanish and Ukrainian in the near future.
+The publication is currently available in English and Ukrainian and will be translated into Arabic, Dari, Myanmar, Pashtu and Spanish in the near future.